|WHEN||Monday, July 17th – Friday July 21st (ages 7 to 14), Monday, July 24th – Friday, July 28th (ages 15 to 24). |

 Easter Seals Nova Scotia is pleased to present our Learn to Ride Day Camp at Serenity Acres Family Ranch, located in Ardoise, Nova Scotia, a community 20 minutes from Halifax/ Dartmouth.

-This five-day camp is offered in two week long sessions.
-The program takes place for 3 hours per day and is available for children ages 6 to 12 and 13 to 21, who live with a physical and/or cognitive disability.
-The participation cost of the camp to families will be $100 for the entire week.
+This five-day camp is offered in two week-long sessions.
+The program takes place for 3 hours per day and is available for children ages 7 to 14 and 15 to 24, who live with a physical and/or cognitive disability.
+The participation cost of the camp to families will be $150 for the entire week.
 The residual fee will be provided by Easter Seals Nova Scotia and our community partners.

-Learn to Ride is an experiential learner centered program that promotes the development of healthy life skills for educational, professional and personal development through equine assisted activities.
+Learn to Ride is an experiential learner-centred program that promotes the development of healthy life skills for educational, professional and personal development through equine-assisted activities.
 Benefits of this program include positive development of communication, confidence, team building, increased awareness of non-verbal communication and improved self-esteem.

-All activities are adjusted to the ability of the child/youth and are implemented by staffed trained in Assisted Equestrian Techniques.
-The Take PART Coordinator of Easter Seals Nova Scotia stays on-site every day for the week.
+All activities are adjusted to the ability of the child/youth and are implemented by staff trained in Assisted Equestrian Techniques.
+An Easter Seals Representative will be on-site every day for the duration of the program.

 The following activities are included throughout the week.
 All activities are adjusted to the ability and mobility challenges of the participant:

 - Daily Horse Therapy – participants will learn how to groom and walk a horse.
-Participants will also enjoy a Beginner Riding Lesson or Assisted Ride.
+Participants will also enjoy a Beginner Riding Lesson or Assisted Ride (indoor facility).

-- Horse Management – participants will learn how to interact with ranch animals including animal meal preparation and barn management.
+- Horse & Farm Management – participants will learn how to interact with farm animals including animal meal preparation and barn management.

 At Easter Seals Nova Scotia, we know that inclusive sports provide tremendous benefits to children living with disabilities.
 These are our anticipated outcomes for Learn to Ride: